Marie Skłodowska-Curie actions - Individual Fellowship Programme

-- 7 July 2018 - Deadline to submit a full application (includes B1 and B2, but excluding the A1 administrative forms) to firstname.lastname@example.org.
-We will aim to provide comments/feedback from reviewers by the end of July.
+- 15 July 2019 - Deadline to submit a full application (includes B1 and B2, but excluding the A1 administrative forms) to firstname.lastname@example.org.
+We will aim to provide comments/feedback from reviewers by the first week of August.

 The most important characteristic of this scheme is that you have to move country.
 There are three ways in which you can do this:

 - Move from one EU country to another.

 - Come from outside the EU into the EU.

 - Go from inside the EU to outside the EU (but come back for a year at the end).

 There is also a Career Restart opportunity for those looking to get back into academia.

 You need to have at least a PhD or four full-time years of experience of doing research at an equivalent level.
 Nationality restrictions also apply in some cases: